 This setting specifies the minimum word length for the program to consider the possibility there is a typo.
 The default is 5, which means 4-letter words will be simply ignored.
 This is to speed up processing, and because most typos probably occur in longer words.

-only words starting with …
+all words starting with …

 If you choose this option, the program will ignore the next setting (max. word frequency).
 Here you can type in a sequence such as F,G,H and if so, the program will take all words beginning F or G or H (whatever their frequency) and look for minimal pairs based on the rules and settings above.

 max. word frequency

 (ignored if "all words starting with" is checked) How frequent can a typo be?
 This will depend on how much text your word-list is based on.
 The default is 10, which means that any word which appears 11 times is assumed to be OK, not a typo.

 Factory Defaults (restores default values)